Victory at the Battle of San Jacinto

 Mobile devices are a turning point in how people communicate.

 When people use the phrase turning point, what do they mean?
-A turning point is an event when a decisive change happens—when there is a clear before and after, and things cannot go back to the way they were.
+A turning point is an event that causes an important change.
+It creates a clear before and after, and things do not stay the same.
 Turning points can be big or small.
-A turning point can affect your life as an individual or a family.
-It can affect social groups, countries, or even the entire world.
+They can affect one person, a family, a group of people, or even a whole country.

 You may choose to model the example of the birth of a younger sibling by filling in the first row of the table with the class.